vmware/vic-product/docs/user_doc/vic_vsphere_admin/restart_services.md

 **Procedure**
 1. Connect to the vSphere Integrated Containers appliance by using SSH.
-2. If the status of the service is `active (running)`, run one of the following commands to restart one of the vSphere Integrated Containers services:
+2. Run one of the following commands to restart one of the vSphere Integrated Containers services:

   - vSphere Integrated Containers Registry: `systemctl restart harbor`
   - vSphere Integrated Containers Management Portal services: `systemctl restart admiral`
   - Embedded file server: `systemctl restart fileserver`
-2. If the status of the service is `failed` or `inactive (dead)`, run one of the following commands to restart one of the vSphere Integrated Containers services:

-  - vSphere Integrated Containers Registry: `systemctl start harbor`
-  - vSphere Integrated Containers Management Portal services: `systemctl start admiral`
-  - Embedded file server: `systemctl start fileserver`